benji2264/personal_website/content/home/experience.md

     company_logo: cnrs-logo
     location: Compiègne, France
     date_start: '2022-09-01'
-    date_end: ''
+    date_end: '2023-02-01'
     description: |2-
         Research topic: Car localization with centimeter-level accuracy.

         * Developing a deep learning based algorithm for street lamps detection to determine the vehicle position on a map.
         * Generating automatically labelled training data by projecting the poles from a map into the vehicle frame.
+(Paper under review at IEEE IV 2023)

         Skills: Deep Learning, Weakly-supervised learning, ROS